 In the meantime, while in Pamplona, we purged the contents of our packs and shipped a box off to France where it will be held for us.
 Vanity.
 Screw it.
 I do not care if I wear the same clothes every day.

 I Wish it Would Rain

 We chose to walk in April/May, thinking the season would just be gearing up, trails would not be overrun with pilgrims and the weather would be cool.
 Ha!
-For the past 2 days the temps have reached 80 degrees!
+For the past two days the temps have reached 80 degrees!
 Are you kidding me?!
-I wish it would rain so I could whine about the rain.
+Boy do I wish it would rain so I could whine about the rain.

-I am a girl that does not like to be hot.
-I am a girl who has endured 4 surgical procedures on her left foot.
-I am a girl who is a turtle on the trail.
+I am a girl that does not like to be hot; a girl who has endured four surgical procedures on her left foot.
+And, I am a girl who is a turtle on the trail.
 Slow and steady.
 I am slow, Abi is steady.
 He takes the lead and I follow.
 He keeps me in his line of vision (I think he has eyes in the back of his head) and he waits for me to catch up.

 An Ongoing Debate

-And so we walk.
+Onward we walk.
 Left, right, left, right, one foot after another.
 From Roncevaux to Larrasoana to Pamplona.
 We are finding our rhythm in our first days walking the Camino de Santiago.
 I have an ongoing debate in my head.
 Uphill?
 Downhill?
-Which is the lessor of 2 evils?
+Which is the lessor of two evils?